Mergers and Acquisitions

 (Interactive) lectures (incl. guest lectures) and workshops.
 Attendance to all lectures and workshops is mandatory.

 The lectures are intended to discuss the required and optional textbooks as well as relevant academic articles.
-The articles to be read will be announced on Blackboard.
 The setup of the lectures is interactive, with a lot of room for student participation.
 We will also try to invite guest speaker(s) that represent different viewpoints on M&A activity to our class meeting(s).
-Past guest speakers included a M&A partner and a M&A senior manager from PricewaterhouseCoopers (the #1 accounting firm in the world), a managing director of Leonardo & Co. (an international boutique investment bank), and a senior manager from BDO Corporate Finance B.V. (a large consulting firm in the Netherlands) and their lectures were very well received by students.
+Past guest speakers included a M&A partner and a M&A director from PwC, a managing director of Leonardo & Co., a senior manager from BDO Corporate Finance B.V., and a group of consultant s from the Boston Consulting Group.

 - “Applied Mergers and Acquisitions” by Robert Bruner, John Wiley & Sons, 2004

 - “Mergers, acquisitions and corporate restructurings” by Patrick A. Gaughan, 4th ed., John Wiley & Sons, 2007